karvindass/comparch/README.md

 Lab3.
 Write a Cycle-Level Simulator for the LC-3b.
 -------------------------------------------------------
-THe following pictures illustrate one example of a microarchitecture that implements the base machine of the LC-3b ISA.
+The following pictures illustrate one example of a microarchitecture that implements the base machine of the LC-3b ISA.
 We have not included exception handling, interrupt processing, or virtual memory.
 We have used a very straightforward non-pipelined version.
 Interrupts, exceptions, virtual memory, pipelining, they will all come later - in lab 4,5,6.

 Figure C shows the skeleton of the microarchitecture of LC-3b.